 But the method doesn’t come cheap.
 The equipment required is much more expensive than that needed for alcohol extraction, although the process does produces higher yields and less valuable material is lost.
 Plus, this method can be adjusted to extract specific compounds by changing the temperature, pressure, or runtime.

 “While CO2 requires a higher initial capital investment, the advantages this method offers made it the obvious choice for long-term viability,” Lo Friesen, the founder and CEO of the Seattle-based cannabis company Heylo, told Analytical Cannabis.

 Once the cannabis components have been extracted, the supercritical CO2 goes into a condenser and turns into a liquid that can be filtered and used again.
 Consequently, very little reagent is used.
 That makes the method economical to run and reduces the need to dispose of waste.

 In addition, if any CO2 remains in an extract after the process, it just evaporates.
 That is especially important for any preparations for medical uses as a producer using this method can guarantee that absolutely no residual solvent will be present in the final product.

-Cannabis butane or propane extraction
+Cannabis hydrocarbon extraction

 Like the butane process, though, special care must be taken with propane extraction to remove as much of the chemical as possible and prove it.